gardener/landscaper/docs/guided-tour/error-handling/timeout-error/README.md

 ## Inspect the Result

-When the Landscaper processes the Installation, it does not find the Helm chart version `0.0.9` that is referenced in the Installation.
+When the Landscaper processes the Installation, it does not find the Helm chart version `0.0.9` which is referenced in the Installation.
 Landscaper considers this as a recoverable error situation.
 Therefore, the Installation remains in phase `Progressing`.
 Landscaper will retry the processing in intervals that become increasingly larger.